-Section 162(m) of the Internal Revenue Code limits our ability to deduct annual compensation in excess of \$1,000,000 that is paid to our CEO and our executive officers, unless that compensation is "performance-based" within the meaning of Section 162(m) and the regulations promulgated there under.
+Section 162(m) of the Internal Revenue Code limits our ability to deduct annual compensation in excess of \$1,000,000 that is paid to each of our CEO and our three most highly paid executive officers (other than the CEO and the Chief Financial Officer), unless that compensation is "performance-based" within the meaning of Section 162(m) and the regulations promulgated there under.
 The restricted stock awards that we grant under the 2006 Plan do not qualify as performance-based compensation.
 We believe that all of our stock options do so qualify and therefore are not subject to the deduction limitation of Section 162(m).
 The salary and bonuses paid to our executive officers are not exempt from this deduction limit.
 Accordingly, we may be unable to deduct some of the amounts that may be recognized as ordinary income by our executive officers.

 We consider tax deductibility in the design and administration of our executive officer compensation plans and programs.
-However, we believe that it is in the best interests of the Company and its stockholders that we retain flexibility and discretion to make compensation awards, whether or not deductible, when such awards are consistent with the strategic goals of the Company.
+However, we believe that it is in the best interests of our stockholders that we retain flexibility and discretion to make compensation awards, whether or not deductible, when such awards are consistent with our strategic goals.

 Rules under generally accepted accounting principles determine the manner in which we account for grants of equity-based compensation to our employees in our consolidated financial statements.
-Our accounting policies for equity-based compensation are further discussed in note 7 of our audited consolidated financial statements in our Form 10-K for the year ended December 31, 2009, as filed with the SEC on March 9, 2010.
+Our accounting policies for equity-based compensation are further discussed in note 7 of our audited consolidated financial statements in our Form 10-K for the year ended December 31, 2012, as filed with the SEC on April 2, 2013.

-SUMMARY COMPENSATION TABLE For 2009
+SUMMARY COMPENSATION TABLE For 2012

-The following table provides information concerning the compensation earned by our CEO, Chief Financial Officer and each of our three most highly compensated executive officers other than the CEO and Chief Financial Officer (collectively, "named executive officers") during 2009.
+The following table provides information concerning the compensation earned by our CEO, each individual that served as our Chief Financial Officer during 2012 and each of our three most highly compensated executive officers other than the CEO and Chief Financial Officer (collectively, "named executive officers") during 2012.
 In addition, we are providing information regarding the compensation earned by Robert W.B.
 Kits van Heyningen, who is a director and an immediate family member of Martin A. Kits van Heyningen, our President, Chief Executive Officer and Chairman of the Board of Directors.
 We are treating Robert W.B.
-Kits van Heyningen as a "named executive officer" for purposes of the executive compensation disclosures in this proxy statement in lieu of the information that we would otherwise provide in response to the disclosure requirements for director compensation and related-party transactions.
+Kits van Heyningen as a "named executive officer" for purposes of our executive compensation disclosures (other than the Compensation Discussion and Analysis) in lieu of the information that we would otherwise provide in response to the disclosure requirements for director compensation and related-party transactions.